 -JRR Tolkien, The Mirror of Galadriel, The Fellowship of the Ring

 by Nieriel Raina

-Aragorn closed his eyes briefly, trying to calm himself, but found he could not.
-There had been too much strain on them all, not the least himself, having taken over leadership of their quest,; not something he truly wished, but it could not be helped.
-Their loss was great, and if he had to watch Frodo or one of the other hobbits cringe another time at the senseless words of anger, he felt his control would be lost.
+Aragorn closed his eyes, trying to calm himself, but found he could not.
+There had been too much strain on all of them — not the least himself, having taken over leadership of their quest.
+It was not what he had wished, but it could not be helped with Gandalf's fall in Moria.

 "Well, I did!
 I could have left him there with his kin!"
 Legolas fumed.
 "But no, his tears moved me..."
 To Aragorn's astonishment, the elf's voice broke, and then he was silent, a slight flush tipping his ears.

-'That is all I ask," he said, placing a hand on his friend's shoulder.
+"That is all I ask," he said, placing a hand on his friend's shoulder.
 "I know it is difficult.
 All our tempers are short, with reason.
 He meant much to all of us."

 Legolas inclined his head sharply, and together they made their way back to the others.

 — o —

 Sam had simply had enough of that.
 Wasn't it bad enough that they had lost Mr. Gandalf?
 Not to mention being here with all these elves, who were very nice and friendly and all, but that Lady Galadriel, well, she frightened him to no end!
 And Mr. Frodo wasn't looking all that well, and all the bickering along the way, even here where it was peaceful and restful, only made his master look troubled and pale around the edges, so to speak.